pongpwner/pokedex/README.md

 ## What I Learned

 This project was very good practice for styling and working with an api.
+I used react-query for the first time on this porject.
 I combined data from multiple api calls for each pokemon.
 I also learned about react context by storing the pokemon data state with context.
 I applied a css animation to flip the pokemon card.

 ## Contact